SAGE Prize for Innovation/Excellence

 - Didier Ruedin, and Eva Van Belle.
 (2023).
 The Extent of Résumé Whitening.
 Sociological Research Online, 28(3), 858-869.

-- Jamie Garcia-Iglesias, Nigel Lloyd, Imogen Freethy, Nigel Smeeton, Amander Wellings, Julia Jones, Wendy Wills, and Katherine Brown.
+- Jaime Garcia-Iglesias, Nigel Lloyd, Imogen Freethy, Nigel Smeeton, Amander Wellings, Julia Jones, Wendy Wills, and Katherine Brown.
 (2023).
 Exploring the Promise and Limitations of Autonomous Online Timelines to Understand Experiences of the COVID-19 Pandemic.
 Sociological Research Online, 28(3), 870-883.

 - Hannah Ryan and Katie Tonkiss.
 (2023).
 Loners, Criminals, Mothers: The Gendered Misrecognition of Refugees in the British Tabloid News Media.
 Sociological Research Online, 28(4), 995-1013.